 All of our joys have a foundation, except one.
 So any happiness that you have in something has a foundation, except one, the one that has no foundation, that’s the bottom.

-And then I would ask you, take it down a level, why do you want to be a clinical psychologist, why does that make you happy?
-Why does this happiness, why is it such a feeder happiness?
-It's up through all these things and you might say, because I have had some experience with my mom and dad we got a lot of help and I would love to help people, it makes me happy to think about the possibility of helping people by knowing them that way and giving God’s perspective on how their mind works, and their emotions work and their relationships work, that would make me happy.
+And then I would ask you: “Take it down a level.
+Why do you want to be a clinical psychologist — why does that make you happy?
+Why is it such a feeder of happiness?”
+You might say, “Because I have had some experience with my Mom and Dad.
+We got a lot of help, and I would love to help people.
+It makes me happy to think about the possibility of helping people by knowing them that way and giving God’s perspective on how their mind works, and their emotions work and their relationships work.
+That would make me happy.”

 And the goal of this message is to be used by the Holy Spirit to remove making much of self as the bottom and replace it with making much of God, or just simplify self versus God at the bottom.

-So only you and God know your hearts and how they work right now, what makes you happy.
-All those things are happiness's and they all have foundations, and one foundation has no foundation.
-God or self.
+So only you and God know your hearts and how they work right now — what makes you happy.
+All those things are happinesses and they all have foundations, and one foundation has no foundation: God or self.
 That’s what we’re after.
 That’s what that question is designed to illuminate.

 It’s a glorious thing to be enabled by the atonement by the blood of Jesus and the Holy Spirit to be freed from self and make much of God as your supreme joy in life.
 And it’s a glorious thing to delight in being made much of by God.
 Everything hangs on their ordering.
 Their ranking.
 Their being the bottom or not.
 That’s what I’m after in that question.

-I wonder, what you mean, a minute ago, and last night or the night before, when you sang, “All My Fountains are in Him”?
+I wonder, what you mean, a minute ago, and last night or the night before, when you sang, “All My Fountains Are in Him”?
 Do you have any idea what you’re saying?
-That there are texts behind that song, but I wonder.
+There are texts behind that song, but I wonder.
 All my fountains are in him.
 Why?
 That’s weird.
 This is it.

 At least, when I’m singing, this is what I mean.
 He has become the bottom.
-All my other desires, if I’m walking in him, are rising up our of that spring, out of that.
+All my other desires, if I’m walking in him, are rising up out of that spring — out of that.
 He is the fountain from which all the other desires are coming, and if they have any holiness in them at all, this happiness about getting an A, if there’s any holiness in that at all, it’s because of him at the bottom.
-That’s why I asked the question, because millions I think of nominal Christians are not born again.
+That’s why I asked the question, because millions of nominal Christians are not born again.
 They haven’t experienced this.

 You can sing to him until Doomsday, jumping up and down, and will not be anything pleasing to the Lord.
-Or, you might have always wanted to be healthy.
-Now, instead of going to all the doctors, going to Jesus.
+Or you might have always wanted to be healthy.
+Now, instead of going to all the doctors, go to Jesus.
 Did we not do many mighty works in your name?
 Did we not cast out demons in your name?
-Did we not prophesize in your name?
+Did we not prophesy in your name?
 Did we not heal in your name?
 And he will say to them, I never knew you.
-Depart from me, you workers of inequity.
-That’s the most scary verse in the Bible.
+Depart from me, you workers of iniquity.
+That’s the scariest verse in the Bible.
 Miracles, prophesy, exorcism, in Jesus name, hell bound.

 You think this is not an important question to ask?
 What’s at the bottom?
 So much religion, Christian religion, with people on their way to destruction.
-Or, even more controversial here, on what your God might be, I’ve said wealth and health, everyone knows that’s a problem, what about what you’ve always wanted is not to go to Hell?
+Or, even more controversial here, on what your God might be, I’ve said wealth and health.
+Everyone knows that’s a problem, but what about what you’ve always wanted is not to go to hell?
 And now, you heard one day, there’s a way not to suffer like that.
 His name is Jesus.
 Yes, I don’t want that, so I’ll take Jesus.
-He’s the way out of Hell.
+He’s the way out of hell.

 So what’s at the bottom?
-Pain free skin.
+Pain-free sin.
 That’s not the new birth.
 The new birth is not loving the same meal and having a different butler.
 It’s not having the same suitcases in your hotel room, full of the same stuff, with a different bellhop.
 That’s not the new birth.